tcpalmer/nina-scheduler/getting-help.md

 {: .note }
 Before you ask for help, please be sure you have met the [prerequisites](getting-started.html#prerequisites) and made an effort to understand the [concepts](concepts/index.html) and learn the plugin.
 Please also check for [known issues](release.html#known-issues).

-Ask for help (tag @tcpalmer) in the #plugin-discussions channel on the NINA project [Discord server](https://discord.com/invite/rWRbVbw).
+Ask for help (tag @tcpalmer) in the #target-scheduler channel on the NINA project [Discord server](https://discord.com/invite/rWRbVbw).

 You might be asked for the following:
 * A detailed description of the problem and the context in which it occurred.